Zombies 3: Casting

-On March 22, 2021, a third film, titled Zombies 3, was announced, with filming set to take place in the spring in Toronto, Canada.
+On March 22, 2021, a third film, titled Zombies 3, was announced, with filming set to take place in the spring in Toronto, Canada, and the University of Toronto Mississauga.
 Milo Manheim and Meg Donnelly reprised their respective roles of Zed and Addison.
 Paul Hoen served as the director, while Bloor Street Productions served as the production company.
 David Light, Joseph Raso, Suzanne Farwell, and Resonate Entertainment served as executive producers.
 On May 19, 2021, it was announced that Matt Cornett, Kyra Tantao, Terry Hu were cast in the film in the respective roles of A-Lan, A-Li, and A-Spen.
 Chandler Kinney, Pearce Joza, Baby Ariel, Trevor Tordjman, Carla Jeffery, Kylee Russell, James Godfrey, and Kingston Foster also returned in their respective roles.
 Production on the film began on May 31, 2021, and wrapped in July 2021.
 The music video for the song "What Is This Feeling" was filmed in Los Angeles in September 2021.
 On May 20, 2022, RuPaul was announced to have joined the cast as the voice of "The Mothership", described in the official synopsis as "a comedically passive-aggressive UFO".

 Due to her pregnancy, Kylee Russell was unable to film with the rest of the cast; her scenes were accomplished through only showing her torso-up in shots and interacts with the rest of the cast through a robot body.